Home

 Casa Bianca, ca. 1900

 The early years at Casa Bianca would have been a shock to all the newly arrived enslaved people.
-Those from Monroe’s Highland forced to leave the long-settled Virginia Piedmont environment came to a wilderness frontier in Middle Florida.
-New fears and panic surrounded the Indian raids that took place around Monticello during the Second Seminole War (1835-1842).
-A series of attacks by the displaced Native Americans in May 1836 sent the Casa Bianca slaves to the town of Monticello to build stockades for defense.
-In addition to the stress of these raids, in which people were killed, dwellings burned and crops stolen, disease in the form of malaria and yellow fever also ravaged the local population.
+Those from Monroe’s Highland, forced to leave the long-settled Virginia Piedmont, came to a wilderness frontier in Middle Florida.
+The Antelope survivors carried not only the traumatic scars of the Middle Passage, but also separation from the families they created in Savannah.
+But their arrival also displaced Native peoples, and the enslaved in the county experienced new fears and panic from the Indian raids that took place around Monticello during the Second Seminole War (1835-1842).
+A series of attacks by the displaced Native Americans in May 1836 sent some enslaved from Casa Bianca to the town of Monticello to build stockades for defense.
+The county’s enslaved also suffered the added stressors of malaria and yellow fever outbreaks that ravaged the local population.

-In debt and with war imminent, Ellen made the decision to sell the plantation.
-Robert W. Williams, a Tallahassee lawyer, purchased the core 3000 acres of Casa Bianca and 82 enslaved families, promising to ensure their safety on the voyage from Florida to his plantation on the Mississippi.
-J. Patton Anderson purchased 400 acres of the plantation known as “The Scrub,” which was about two miles away from the main house, and 38 enslaved people from his aunt Ellen.
-After the Civil War, Anderson moved with his family to Memphis, Tennessee and rented out his Jefferson County land to his former slaves.
+In 1860 Ellen decided to sell Casa Bianca.
+Robert W. Williams, a Tallahassee lawyer, purchased the core 3000 acres and 82 enslaved families, promising to ensure their safety on the voyage from Florida to his plantation on the Mississippi.
+Ellen’s nephew, James Patton Anderson, who in 1855 agreed to live at Casa Bianca, pay his aunt a yearly stipend, and oversee the plantation, purchased the remaining 400 acres known as “The Scrub,” which was about two miles away from the main house, and 38 enslaved people.
+After the Civil War, Anderson moved with his family to Memphis, Tennessee and rented out his Jefferson County land to the families he enslaved.
 He died in Memphis in 1872.
-Ellen lived off the charity of her relatives and died impoverished in Oxford, Mississippi in 1884.
+Meanwhile Ellen lived off the charity of her relatives and died in Oxford, Mississippi in 1884.
+Robert Williams sold off portions of the plantation during the Civil War, and by 1870, the central portion of Casa Bianca, which included the White’s columned mansion, was owned by the local Freedmen’s Bureau agent.

 Back to the Top